 THE CHRYSLER AIRFLOW GOES INTO PRODUCTION

-If it had strictly up to the engineers, the Airflows probably wouldn’t have arrived until the 1935 model year, perhaps even later.
+If it had been strictly up to the engineers, the Airflows probably wouldn’t have arrived until the 1935 model year, perhaps even later.
 However, the 10th anniversary of the first Chrysler was fast approaching and Walter Chrysler wanted to show off the new car at the New York Auto Show in January 1934.

 Part of the urgency may have stemmed from reports of a secret GM prototype called the Albanita, which GM Engineering had begun testing at the corporate proving grounds in Milford, Michigan, in the spring of 1933.
 The Albanita was a streamlined, midsize sedan, slightly smaller than the Trifon Special and sporting several features later introduced on production Chevrolets, including an all-steel Turret Top and vent windows.
 The GM car rode an unusual backbone chassis and was powered by a Ford flathead V8.

 Chrysler was almost certainly aware of the Albanita; GM engineer Ollie Schjolin, the project director, frequently had to chase away various auto industry observers prowling outside the Milford proving grounds.
 However, Chrysler may not have realized that the Albanita was only an engineering testbed, which GM Engineering was to evaluate the backbone frame and two different types of independent suspension.
 Some GM engineers believed that the Albanita prompted Chrysler to rush the Airflow into production, fearing that their thunder was about to be stolen.